 Welcome to Swarm-Rescue

-Swarm-Rescue is a competition organized by the Interdisciplinary Center for Defense and Security (CIEDS) at IP Paris and by the Defense Innovation Agency (AID).
-It is open to students from IP Paris (Ecole Polytechnique, Telecom Paris, Telecom Sud Paris, ENSTA Paris, ENSAE) and the schools of the French Ministry of Defense (ISAE Supaéro, ENSTA Bretagne).
+Swarm-Rescue is a competition originally organized by the Interdisciplinary Center for Defense and Security (CIEDS) at IP Paris and by the Defense Innovation Agency (AID).
+It is open to students from IP Paris (Ecole Polytechnique, Telecom Paris, Telecom Sud Paris, ENSTA, ENSAE) and the schools of the French Ministry of Defense (ISAE Supaéro).

-Your job will be to propose your own version of the controller of the drones.
-In a competition, each participating team will perform on a new unknown map, and the winner will be the one who gets the most points based on several criteria: speed, quality of exploration, number of injured people saved, number of drones returned, etc.
+The goal is for each team to propose its own version of the drone controller in a search and rescue mission.
+In the competition, each participating team will perform on a new unknown map, and the winner will be the one who gets the most points based on several criteria: speed, quality of exploration, number of injured people saved, number of drones returned, etc.

 This challenge aims to promote among students the topics of artificial intelligence for multi-robot or multi-drone systems, an essential theme in defense and civil security.
 For the organizers, this challenge is also an opportunity to evaluate the long-term potential of the various technical solutions proposed by the students.
 Still, the organizers claim no right to the developed solutions for short-term use.
 All the work done remains the property of the students.